SeaHogs/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes the `delete 2` command to delete the 2nd person in the clinic.
 The `delete 2` command attempts to execute and upon executing successfully, it is then pushed into the command history stack via `CommandHistoryManager.getInstance().pushCommandToHistory()`.
 Note that only successful executions will be pushed.

 Step 3.
-The user then executes the `undo` command which will pop the latest command via `CommandHistoryManager.getInstance().popCommandToHistory()`.
+The user then executes the `Undo` command which will pop the latest command via `CommandHistoryManager.getInstance().popCommandToHistory()`.
 The latest command will then execute their undo method which in this case is the `delete 2` command.

+### Design considerations:

+**Aspect: How undo executes:**

+* **Alternative 1 :** Saves the entire clinic data.
+  * Pros: Easy to implement.
+  * Cons: May have performance issues in terms of memory usage.

+* **Alternative 2 (current choice):** Individual command knows how to undo by itself.
+  * Pros: Will use less memory (e.g. for `add`, just save the person being added).
+  * Cons: We must ensure that the implementation of each individual command is correct.

 ## **Implementation of Appointments**